h0rhay/daedalus-gatsby-netlify-ghpages/src/pages/index.md

 templateKey: index-page
 title: Daedalus - Cryptocurrency wallet
 image: /img/main-daedalus-logo.png
-heading: WELCOME TO DAEDALUS WALLET
+heading: WELCOME TO AMAZING DAEDALUS WALLET
+subheading: >-
-subheading: 'The open source wallet for ada, built to grow with the Cardano blockchain'
+  The open source wallet for ADA, built to grow with the Cardano blockchain epic collective
 mainpitch:
   description: >
     Daedalus is a secure wallet for the ada cryptocurrency.
 Download and install